The importance of treating your attacks at the start of symptoms

 On average, an untreated patient will experience 2 to 4 attacks per month.
 There is no way to tell if the next hereditary angioedema (HAE) attack will be severe.

-When untreated, the swelling in an HAE attack usually increases over a 24-hour period and then gradually subsides during the next 48 to 72 hours.
+When untreated, the swelling in an HAE attack usually increases over 12-36 hours and then gradually subsides during the next 2 to 5 days.
 An HAE attack can start in one location and then spread to another before resolving.

 Potential attack triggers